awsdocs/amazon-emr-management-guide/doc_source/emr-manage-view-clusters.md

 ```
 aws emr list-clusters --terminated
 ```
-For more information about cluster states, see [Understanding the Cluster Lifecycle](emr-overview.md#emr-overview-cluster-lifecycle)\.
+For more information about cluster states, see [Understanding the cluster lifecycle](emr-overview.md#emr-overview-cluster-lifecycle)\.